Collection: Clyde D. Lewis

 Artist Clyde Lewis

 Clyde first learned drawing skills from his cousin, who is a retired peace officer and artist for the San Antonio Police Department.
 While working in the medical industry he also began building his art career as a black western artist focused on subjects that are close to his own cowboy lifestyle and Native American heritage.
-His grandfather was an African American Choctaw Indian, so as a way to help preserve the Native American history in his family he spends much time researching and exhibits artworks depicting historical Native American scenes, as well as Buffalo Soldiers and black cowboys.
+His grandfather was an African American Choctaw Indian, so as a way to help preserve the Native American history in his family he spends much time researching his culture.
+His ledger art and drawings showcase period-correct and historical Native American details, as well as Buffalo Soldiers and black cowboys.

 Mr Lewis is a co-founding member of the Western Artist Roundup Association along with Jack Moss of Llano TX.
 Residing in San Antonio, his artwork has sold to collectors across the USA and a couple foreign countries.